shelleywong/CSCI211-Course-Materials/Programs/program03.md

 ### Implementation

 Use the `Video` class you created for P2 to store videos.
 If you did not finish P2, create a `Video` class as specified in P2.
-You may need to add member functions to the `Video` class.<br>
+You will likely want to add some member functions to the `Video` class (i.e. getters and setters).<br>

 Create a linked list class called `Vlist` -- it will be a linked list of `Video *` (pointers to Video objects).
 Put this class in the files vlist.h and vlist.cpp.
 The nodes in this list must not be the `Video` objects.
 Each `Node` will contain a pointer to a `Video` object and a pointer to the next `Node`.<br>